nikstam20/IntelliQ/test/cli-testing/README.md

   mocha ./cli-tests.js
   ```
 ### What it does
-This script performs a test on intelliQ's cli calls.
+This script performs a test on intelliQ's CLI calls.
 It performs them on a database of 5 questionnaires with ~10 questions and ~7 answer sessions each.
 The following things are tested:
 1. (json && csv) Return status: 'OK'
 2. (json) The return object has the correct keys (i.e. if it calls /questionnaire it checks whether it contains "questionnaireID" etc.)
 3. (json) The return object has data (i.e. if it calls /questionnaire it checks whether it contains questions, if it calls /question it checks whether it contains options etc.)